• Go to app

 8. Fukuoka

-A relaxing three-kilometre ride down the Yanagawa River
+A relaxing three-kilometer ride down the Yanagawa River

-A relaxing three-kilometre ride down the Yanagawa River
+A relaxing three-kilometer ride down the Yanagawa River

-Picture it: you, your partner or friends and even your children all kitted out in kimonos and cruising down the Yanagawa River, taking in the sights.
+Picture it: you, your partner or friends, and even your children all kitted out in Japanese kimonos and cruising down the Yanagawa River, taking in the sights.
 Dreamy, huh?
 Well, this dream could become a reality in Fukuoka.

 Splendid all year round but charming in the spring (March to May) thanks to the cherry blossoms, this area is considered Japan’s version of Venice, with narrow waterways infusing the city with a romantic charm.
 If there’s anything more picturesque than being guided through the canals on a gondola while you sit back looking extra gorgeous in your kimono, we wanna know about it!

-Insta-worthy moment: Just before or after you pass Yaemon Bridge, a sweet little wooden bridge that could be straight out of Monet’s Garden.
+Insta-worthy moment: Just before or after you pass Yeoman Bridge, a sweet little wooden bridge that could be straight out of Monet’s Garden.

 9. Kumamoto